 - Canadair (1986)

 The 42nd Ontario general election is scheduled to be held June 7th, 2018.
 Doug Ford (PC), Kathleen Wynne (Liberal), Andrea Horwath (NDP), and Michael Schreiner (Green) are all vying to be elected to the legislative assembly of Ontario.

 Based on research and analysis of election results by Kealey and Associates (K&A), it is perhaps most likely that Doug Ford and the progressive conservatives will have a majority government.

-If this becomes a reality, the cannabis market, particularly in Ontario, will be affected in the following way;
+If this becomes a reality, regulation of the Ontario cannabis market will be affected in the following way;

 Doug Ford has been quoted as saying the following in regards to the regulation and enforcement of cannabis, and the privatization of retail stores

 “we’re going down a path that no one really knows.
 I have been open to a fair market and letting the markets dictate.
 I don’t like the government controlling anything no matter what it is … I’m open to a free market and I’m going to consult with our caucus … I don’t believe in the government sticking their hands in our lives all the time.
 I believe in letting the market dictate.”1